 Monkey Island: Take a boat tour down the Panama Canal to visit different islands to get up close and personal with monkeys and other wildlife.
 If you’re lucky, the monkeys will jump right into your boat with you!
 (Make sure to book a morning tour as that is when the monkeys are most active.)
 Tour costs begin around $50/adult and goes up when combined with other sites to tour.
 Tour duration is typically around 2 – 4 hours.

-Taboga Island: Taboga Island is one of the closest beach destinations to Panama City, and can be reached within 30 minutes by ferry.
+Taboga Island: Taboga Island is one of the closest beach destinations to Panama City, and can be reached within 30 minutes by ferry and costs $24 per adult round trip.

 Restaurants in Panama City, Panama

 Panama City offers a great variety of food thanks to the significant presence of immigrant communities such as Jewish, Chinese, and American.
-You’ll find stand-out restaurants from traditional Panamanian cuisine to Caribbean, Mexican, Italian, Mediterranean, Asian-fusion, and more.
+You’ll find stand-out restaurants from traditional Panamanian and Caribbean cuisines, to international fare such as Mexican, Italian, Mediterranean, Asian-fusion, and more.
 As a Jewish traveler, I was particularly excited by all the options for kosher dining, which can be hard to come by when traveling outside of the US.

 While dining abroad, I like to chase an ultra foodie experience, leaning into the most gastronomic restaurants along with the authentic and ultra-local.
 In a metropolitan city like Panama, there are opportunities for both, however as we make our way to the more remote areas of Panama where there will be plenty of opportunities for more simple, local dining, so my priority in the city was towards the gastronomic, or elevated local cuisine (i.e. no Italian or Japanese food for me.)
 You may also notice that many of the best restaurants in Panama City are found in the neighborhood of Casco Viejo, which doesn’t come as a surprise to me!